-- Children who are living in a home that is indisputably dirty or unsafe; - Children who are left hungry or dirty; - · Children who are left without adequate clothing, e.g. not having a winter coat; - Children who are living in dangerous conditions, i.e. around drugs, alcohol or violence; - Children who are often angry, aggressive or self-harm; - Children who fail to receive basic health care4; and - Parents who fail to seek medical treatment when their children are ill or are injured. - 9.2 It is recognised that abuse can take place wholly online, or that online techniques may be used to facilitate offline abuse. - 9.3 Other forms of abuse can include domestic abuse (whether a pupil is abused themselves or witnesses such abuse), involvement in, or coercion into gangs, so called honour-based abuse and forced marriage.

-9.4 Safeguarding issues can also be linked to, for example, children and the court system, children with family members in prison, child sexual exploitation, child criminal exploitation: county lines, and homelessness.
+- Children who are living in a home that is indisputably dirty or unsafe; - Children who are left hungry or dirty; - Children who are left without adequate clothing, e.g. not having a winter coat; - Children who are living in dangerous conditions, i.e. around drugs, alcohol or violence; - Children who are often angry, aggressive or self-harm; - Children who fail to receive basic health care; - Parents who fail to seek medical treatment when their children are ill or are injured; - Children who are left at home unsupervised for long stretches of time. - 9.3 It is recognised that abuse can take place wholly online, or that online techniques may be used to facilitate offline abuse. - 9.4 Other forms of abuse can include domestic abuse (whether a pupil is abuse themselves or witnesses such abuse), involvement in, or coercion into gangs, so-called honour-based abuse and forced marriage. - 9.5 Safeguarding issues can also be linked to, for example, children and the court system, children with family members in prison, child sexual exploitation, child criminal exploitation: county lines, and homelessness.
 Further information in relation to these issues is provided (below).

-9.5 Children and the court system
+9.6 Children and the court system